seanshoffman/python-build-cli-planner-app/tasks.md

 The modern way of implementing Abstract Base Classes in Python is to use the `abc` package.

+Create a new file under `src/abc_meta_reminder`.
 From the package `abc`, import `ABCMeta` and `abstractmethod`. `ABCMeta` is the Meta Class which can be used to implement our Abstract Base Class, and `abstractmethod` is a decorator, which can be used to decorate methods as abstract.

 Create a class named `ABCMetaReminder` taking `ABCMeta` as its `metaclass` parameter.
 Add two methods, `__iter__` and `is_due`, and set the method bodies to `pass`.
 Mark the methods with the `@abstractmethod` decorator.